 The Gaylord Texan is practically its own town, and it’s worth booking an overnight excursion in Grapevine just to swim.
 (Pools are for resort guests only.)
 There’s a lazy river that winds for 600 feet, two horse-shoe-shaped hot tubs that feed into a general swimming area replete with slides and a whirlpool, and a lap-style pool.
 The lazy river boasts 1,200 lounge chairs along its route, so there’s room for everybody.

 Although it’s one of the newer infinity pools on the Dallas hotel scene, NYLO South Side is making waves.
 It’s a bit removed from the hustle and bustle of downtown, but it still offers an incredible view of the skyline.
 Seating may be sparse, but the limited lounging just makes it all the more desirable.
-The pool is open to the public, provided you purchase something from the bar or restaurant.
-Twist our arm.
+Hotel guests can take a dip in the pool and enjoy delicious food and drinks from the rooftop bar and restaurant.

 The Omni Dallas infinity pool and hot tub offers a stunning, up-close view of downtown.
 Shaded and in-the-sun chairs provide ample lounging from which to take in the sights.
 The Omni pool is heated in the wintertime, making it a relaxing dip any time of year.
 The full-service bar doesn’t hurt, either.
 The Omni pool is for guests only.
 No day passes available.

 If you’re looking for a birds-eye view of Dallas, then the 16th floor pool at the W Hotel is it.
 A glass enclosure allows guests to safely swim up to the skyline from dusk to dawn.
 The W’s signature food and drink service is available poolside, so you won’t have to lift a finger while you lounge on top of the world.
-The pool is open to the public Monday through Thursday, 11 am to 7 pm.
-There is a two-drink minimum, but that shouldn’t be hard to meet, right?
+The pool is open only to guests — but that’s an incentive to stay there, right?

 Hotel Palomar has pool time down to an art.
 The heated infinity pool is perfect for swimming laps any time of year.
 Seating options ranging from traditional lounge chairs to outdoor couches provide a more relaxing pool experience for those averse to physical exertion.
 The pool is accessible only to hotel guests.